kagHarsh/Image_Super_Resolution_using_GAN/README.md

 <img width="550" alt="image" src="https://github.com/kagHarsh/Image_Super_Resolution_using_GAN/assets/124779369/802c8d39-e488-4994-8567-0335af3af4a7">

+# Datset
+You can download the dataset from the [dataset](https://www.kaggle.com/datasets/paulrohan2020/mirflickr25k)

 # Results
 Sample results obtained from the trained model can be found in the 'results' directory.